buckspencer/kata-babysitter/README.md

 The babysitter:

-> starts no earlier than 5:00PM leaves no later than 4:00AM gets paid
+- starts no earlier than 5:00PM leaves no later than 4:00AM
-> $12/hour from start-time to bedtime gets paid $8/hour from bedtime to
+- gets paid $12/hour from start-time to bedtime
+- gets paid $8/hour from bedtime to midnight
-> midnight gets paid $16/hour from midnigt to end of job gets paid for
+- gets paid $16/hour from midnigt to end of job
-> full hours (no fractional hours)
+- gets paid for full hours (no fractional hours)

 ----------

-Assuming you have ruby installed follow this checklist to run the program:
+Assuming you have ruby installed, follow this checklist to run the program:

  1. clone repo:
  2. cd into repo
  3. run `irb -r ./lib/kata_baby_sitter.rb`
- 4. to
- 4. KataBabySitter.new('6pm', '3am', '9pm').calc_payment
+ 4. to run properly please each hour in the following format -> "8pm"
+ 5. run `KataBabySitter.new(start_time, end_time, bed_time).calc_payment`
+    with your hours instead of placeholders.

+To run test suite.

+ 1. ensure you are in root of repo
+ 2. run `bundle install`
+ 3. run 'rspec'